 Molly-Mae has a lot to learn, but so do we – about the influencer culture we tolerate

-The devil works hard, but Molly-Mae Hague works harder – or so she’ll have you believe.
-After all, at just 22, she is already one of the most followed influencers in the UK and was named creative director of fast fashion brand, PrettyLittleThing (PLT), last year.
+The devil works hard, but Molly-Mae Hague works harder – or so she’ll have us believe.
+After all, at just 22, she is already one of the most followed influencers in the UK and was named creative director of fast fashion brand PrettyLittleThing (PLT) last year.
 On the surface, Hague’s work ethic seems foolproof.

-Except it’s not so simple, and her recent comments about how she’s achieved her success conveniently pave over every privilege Hague has had throughout her young life.
+Except it’s not so simple.
+Her recent comments on how she’s achieved her success conveniently pave over every privilege Hague has had throughout her young life.
 As a teenager, Hague appeared in beauty pageants across her home county of Hitchings and became Miss Teen Hertfordshire in 2015, using her beauty know-how to kick off her career as an influencer.

 Today, Hague boasts 6.3m followers on Instagram and 1.63m subscribers on YouTube.
 While her salary as creative director at PLT is not known, she reportedly signed a seven-figure deal with the brand and celebrated by treating herself to a £37k Cartier bracelet.

-“When I’ve spoken in the past I’ve been slammed a little bit, with people saying: ‘It’s easy for you to say that, you’ve not grown up in poverty, you’ve not grown up with major money struggles.
+“When I’ve spoken in the past I’ve been slammed a little bit,” she added, “with people saying: ‘It’s easy for you to say that, you’ve not grown up in poverty, you’ve not grown up with major money struggles.
 So for you to sit there and say we all have the same 24 hours in a day is not correct’.”

-But instead of reflecting on her privilege, Hague doubled down and insisted: “But technically what I’m saying is correct – we do.
+Instead of reflecting on her privilege Hague doubled down: “But technically what I’m saying is correct – we do.

 Hague adds: “And I’ll go to any length.
 I’ve worked my absolute a** off to get where I am now.”